ellysh/video-game-bots/InGameBots/example.md

 ## Bot Overview

 You can find detailed articles by Jan Miller about hacking the Diablo 2 game.
 This is a first [article](http://extreme-gamerz.org/diablo2/viewdiablo2/hackingdiablo2).
 This is a second [article](http://www.battleforums.com/threads/howtohackd2-edition-2.111214/).
 Approaches, that are described in the articles, are focused to the changing a normal behavior of the game.
 These changes of the application behavior is named "hacks".
-But a bot application should behave in the different manner.
+But a bot application should behave in a different manner.
 The bot should not affect a normal behavior of the game application.
-Instead it should analyze a state of the game objects and modify it.
+Instead it should analyze a state of the game objects and simulate the player's actions.
 Meanwhile the game application is still working within its normal algorithms.
-Only state of the objects are changed but this state is still valid according to the game mechanics.
+State of all objects is still valid according to the game mechanics.

 Our sample in-game bot will have a very simple algorithm:

 1. Read current value of the player character's "Life".
 2. Compare the read value with some threshold value.
-3. Increase the current "Life" value to the possible maximum one.
+3. Simulate pressing of key "1" if the life value smaller than threshold one.
+This key causes  usage of a potion from character's belt at the position one.

-This algorithm allows to keep a player character alive regardless of the gained damage from the monsters.
+This algorithm allows to keep a player character alive while there are still the health potions.
 Nevertheless an implementation of so simple algorithm requires a deep research of the Diablo 2 game memory.

 ## Diablo 2 Memory Analysis